kiba/Writings/for_science/chp16_the_butterfly_effect.md

 "Yes, that's correct.
 I was wondering about the unidentified civilians' health."

-"Very problematic, in all sort of ways," the doctor said with a weary tone.
+"Troublesome," the doctor said with a weary tone.
 "We got a medical mystery on our hand.
 No matter what we do, we are ending up in all too frequent medical emergencies.
 There's something abnormal about their biology and I am still waiting for genetic screening and biopsies."

 Ozpin sipped a cup of coffee as he contemplated the deepening mystery.
 "I see.
 I was hoping that we could question them, but that appeared not to be the case?"